gschmutz/stream-processing-workshop/05c-stream-processing-using-ksql/README.md

 ## Perform some more advanced analytics on the stream

-### How many abnormal events do we get per 20 seconds tumbling window
+Let's see how many abnormal events do we get per 20 seconds tumbling window

 ```
 SELECT eventType, count(*)